Dubrovnik Synagogue

-The Old Synagogue in Dubrovnik, Croatia is the oldest Sefardic synagogue still in use today in the world and the second oldest synagogue in Europe.
+The Dubrovnik Synagogue, commonly called the Old Synagogue, is an Orthodox Jewish synagogue, located in Dubrovnik, Croatia.
+The synagogue is the oldest Sefardic synagogue in use in the world and the second oldest synagogue in Europe.
 It is said to have been established in 1352, but gained legal status in the city in 1408.
-Owned by the local Jewish community, the main floor still functions as a place of worship for the High Holy Days and special occasions, but is now mainly a city museum which hosts numerous Jewish ritual items and centuries-old artifacts.
+Owned by the local Jewish community, the main floor functions as a place of worship for the High Holy Days and special occasions, and is now mainly a Jewish museum which hosts numerous ritual items and centuries-old artefacts.

 Location

 Located in one of the many tiny streets of the Old Town of Dubrovnik, it is connected to a neighboring building which has long been owned by the Tolentino family, who have been caretakers of the synagogue for centuries.
-The internal layout is different from other European synagogues and has gone numerous refurbishments throughout the centuries, and has a mixture of designs from different eras.
+The internal layout is different from other European synagogues and has undergone numerous refurbishments throughout the centuries, and has a mixture of designs from different eras.
 The building has sustained damage several times, with the great earthquake in 1667, World War II, and the Croatian War of Independence in the 1990s.
-The damage has since been repaired as closely as possible to its original design, and the synagogue reopened in 1997.
-The small museum contains many artifacts from throughout the Jewish community's history in the city.
+The damage has been restored as closely as possible to its original design, and the synagogue reopened in 1997.
+The small museum contains many artefacts from throughout the Jewish community's history in the city.

 History

 16th to 19th centuries

 After the expulsion of the Jews from Spain in 1492, many of the expelled went east and some eventually settled into independent city of Dubrovnik, where there was already a small Jewish community.
-Many Conversos (Marranos)—Jews from Spain and Portugal—came to the city; in May, 1544, a ship landed there filled exclusively with Portuguese refugees, as Balthasar de Faria reported to King John.
-During this time there worked in the city one of the most famous cannon and bell founders of his time: Ivan Rabljanin (Magister Johannes Baptista Arbensis de la Tolle).
-Many Jews became traders and craftsmen, dealing with spices, silks, fabrics, and crafts that were in demand at a seaport city.
-In 1546, Dubrovnik officials allocated a Jewish settlement within the city, with the main street being called Ulica Zudioska ("Jewish Street") in the Dubrovnik Ghetto.
+In 1546, Dubrovnik officials allocated a Jewish settlement within the city, with the main street being called Žudioska ulica ("Jewish Street") in the Dubrovnik Ghetto.
 The 1667 Dubrovnik earthquake caused much damage to the city, including the synagogue.

-Jews were still persecuted in the areas around Dubrovnik under Venetian law and attitudes of the local Catholic Church.
-When Dubrovnik's economic position and power declined in the mid-18th century, Jews were prohibited from engaging in commerce and confined to the ghetto.
-When Dalmatia and Dubrovnik were occupied by Napoleon I's forces in 1808, essentially ending Dubrovnik's centuries of independence, Jews attained legal equality for the first time.
-However, when the Austrian Empire annexed Dalmatia in 1814, legal equality was again withdrawn.
-Jews were granted legal equality under Croatian law in the mid-late 19th century.